mokuda2/hacklytics/README.md

 * `matplotlib` that can be installed using `pip install matplotlib`
 * `yfinance` that can be installed using `pip install yfinance`

-when you have installed all the required libraries, simply run
+When you have installed all the required libraries, simply run

 ```
 streamlink run web_interface.py